 If you make your objectives “smart” ones, you can check whether you’ve met them in very practical terms.
 SMART objectives are Specific, Measurable, Attainable, Realistic, and Time-bound.

 For example, it would not be realistic to set two major milestones such as earning a master’s degree and a doctorate degree in just three years.
 Although they are very specific, measurable and time-bound, they are not attainable or realistic since a Masters takes 1-2 years and the latter 3-5 years to complete.

 John might identify the following milestones on his life road map: completing a bachelor’s degree in economics & business by the age of 21; completing an MBA by the age of 25; earning his specialization in wealth management by the age of 30; getting his own business up and running by the age of 32; and offering entrepreneurships in African countries by the age of 35.

 The purpose of your map to achieving personal success is to minimise hasty unplanned decisions that can throw you off course yet is flexible enough that you can adjust things along the way.

 Life inevitably puts both opportunities and obstacles in your path, causing inconveniences, delays, and other situations outside our individual control.
 Like any journey, there are crossroads, detours and potholes to negotiate.
 You should anticipate them, celebrate the challenges, live and learn, and adjust accordingly.

 While focusing on your destination, make sure you also enjoy the journey!

-If you’d like to talk strategy, book a free consult call with me to look at what you need for achieving personal success in regard to your business and life goals.
+If you’d like to talk strategy, that’s my thing.
+I invite you to book a free consult call with me to look at what you need in place for achieving personal success in regard to your business and life goals.